nandinideodia/digital-supply-chain-tracker/README.md

 | 4    | Alerts and notifications module          |
 | 5    | Reporting and dashboards                 |
 | 6    | Testing, documentation, Swagger UI       |

 ---

-## 📜 License

-This project is for educational simulation purposes.
-Contact the authors before commercial use.

----